Marchev-Science/Summer-school-on-research-methods-2020/cases.md

+Delivery of the case solutions:

+1. Before the 14:30 deadline you should deliver the solutions [https://forms.gle/DXyHt55Hm6YssCFK7](here...)
+2. The solution should consist of at least the following:
+* Code / workflow files which could be run on some of the required software for the summer school
+* In the code or in additional files there should be complete explanations, visualisations and data anaysis results to solve the case
+* List of authors
+3. There could be more than one solution per team.
+4. Each team will be given about 15-20 minutes to present their solutions followed by Q&A session.

 The cases for this year's Summer school are:

 1. Status of a bank loan - predict the status of the loans in the testing set, based on the training set.